The Majesty of God

 Joseph was on his way to his office when she called to him.
 Joseph's heart sank as he looked in her direction.
 The vixen was home!
 And on the prowl.
 Lady Potipher leaned weakly against the wall in a filmy robe, her saucy ringlets uncovered, and said, "Joseph, I am not feeling well and need some assistance.
 Come to my chambers."
 Her last words were almost a purr.

 Joseph reluctantly entered her antechamber, but she was not there.
 Her voice called from the inner room.
 He prayed for God's help and entered.
-Lady Potipher was now laying on her couch.
+Lady Potipher was now lying on her couch.
 She looked at his broad, smooth, tanned shoulders with satisfaction under lowered lids.
-She loved his flaming red curls.
-Though for cleanliness' sake, Potipher required all his slaves to shave, because of the novelty of his hair colouring, he allowed Joseph to keep his crown of flaming curls, which pleased her, as well.
-He wore his hair smoothed into a tidy cap, the ends tucked under, and his eyes ringed with kohl, as befitting his station as an overseer.
-Her voice sounded weak as she said, "I have such a terrible headache.
+She loved his thick, ruddy hair.
+Though for cleanliness' sake, Potipher required all his slaves to shave, because of the novelty of his red hair, he allowed Joseph to keep his crown of flaming curls.
+Besides that, Potipher was demonstrating that his own power in magic was so immense that he did not feel threatened by any that Joseph had due to the colour of his hair.
+Joseph wore his hair smoothed into a tidy cap, the ends tucked under, and his eyes ringed with kohl, as befitting his station as an overseer.
+His mistress's voice sounded weak as she said, "I have such a terrible headache.
 I must have gotten too much sun at the festival.
 Come and rub my temples, Joseph."
 He replied, "I will summon your maids."
 She said, "They are busy with other tasks.
 Come, I am your mistress.
 Do as you are told."

 Joseph dragged his feet over to her couch and knelt down behind her head.
 His hands shook as he touched her temples and began a circular motion to soothe her fake headache, feeling an awful dread.
 She stretched her body like a cat as she said, "That feels sooo good."
 Her robe was thin and left nothing to the imagination; Joseph turned his face away.